Diffusion State-Guided Projected Gradient for Inverse Problems: Results

-We provide quantitative results in \Cref{tab:inpainting_tasks,tab:other_tasks,tab:quantitative_evaluation_nonlinear,tab:linear_tasks_psld_no_ssim}, and qualitative results in \Cref{fig:example_PLoRGpsld_vs_psld_large_stepsize_v2}.
-These results demonstrate the substantial improvement in the performance of DiffStateGrad-PSLD, DiffStateGrad-ReSample, and DiffStateGrad-DAPS against their respective SOTA counterparts across a wide variety of linear and nonlinear tasks on both FFHQ and ImageNet.
-For example, DiffStateGrad significantly improves performance and increases reconstruction consistency in both pixel-based and latent solvers for phase retrieval (\Cref{tab:quantitative_evaluation_nonlinear}).
-We additionally show that DiffStateGrad does not impact the diversity of the posterior sampling (see~\Cref{fig:diverse}).
+\textbf{Performance.}\quad We provide quantitative results in \Cref{tab:linear_tasks_ffhq,tab:nonlinear_tasks_ffhq,tab:linear_tasks_imagenet}, and qualitative results in \Cref{fig:example_PLoRGpsld_vs_psld_large_stepsize_v2}.
+These results demonstrate the substantial improvement in the performance of the methods with DiffStateGrad against their respective SOTA counterparts across a wide variety of linear and nonlinear tasks on both FFHQ and ImageNet.
+For example, DiffStateGrad significantly improves performance and increases reconstruction consistency in both pixel-based and latent solvers for phase retrieval (\Cref{tab:nonlinear_tasks_ffhq}).
+Our results also highlight the superiority of our choice of subspace compared to prior works.
+For example, DiffStateGrad-DPS is superior to MCG, which is the special case of DPS for manifold constrained diffusion.
+Furthermore, the outperformance of DiffStateGrad-DAPS against DAPS and MPGD-AE emphasizes the effectiveness of the proposed SVD-based subspace projection.
+We additionally show that DiffStateGrad does not impact the diversity of the posterior sampling (\Cref{fig:diverse}).
 Finally, we note that DiffStateGrad is robust to the choice of subspace rank (\Cref{fig:three_task_comparison_2,fig:tau_compare}).
 We refer the reader to~\Cref{subsec:visuals} for the extensive qualitative performance of DiffStateGrad.